robmsylvester/sheepy/README.md

 1. Create a data module.
 It will likely inherit from the BaseDataModule, or maybe the BaseCSVDataModule.
 These are called like normal lightning data modules, so anything you want to override in prepare_data(), setup(), or any of the other lifecycle hooks you will need to write here.
+1. Any command line args you want to add can be done with the add_model_specific_args class method as seen in the other data module examples.
 1. Optionally create a model (lightning module) Base transformer classifiers are already written, but you might have some extra engineered features that you wish to concatenate using the augmented_transformer_classifier, for example.
 1. Make sure the name of your data module and model are registered in `lib/src/config/module_mappings.py` to point to your class.
 1. Create a shell script that calls the experiment class pointing at whatever arguments you need to specify.
 See the examples and `main.py`
+1. You'll want to register your code changes py reinstalling the setup script: `python setup.py install`

 ## FAQ
 1. If you receive a runtime error that looks like this while training: